Introduction

 ---|---|---|

-M3 + 3 Letters | Foundation Licence | Jan 2002 – May 2008 |
+M3 + 3 Letters | Foundation Licence | 2002 – 2008 |

-M6 + 3 Letters | Foundation Licence | May 2008 – date |
+M6 + 3 Letters | Foundation Licence | 2008 – ????
+Current Foundation allocation is now (as in 2025) drawing from the M7 callsign block. |

 2E0 + 3 Letters | Intermediate Licence | 1991 – date.
-Originally issued as Class A Novice until 2001 when the Intermediate Licence was created. |
+Originally issued as Class A Novice until 2001 when the Intermediate Licence was created.
+The “E” Regional Secondary Locator (RSL) is replaced by the appropriate country-specific RSL depending on the location of the transmitting antenna. |

 2E1 + 3 Letters | Intermediate Licence | 1991 – date.
 Originally issued as Class B Novice with restrictions to frequencies above 30MHz until 2001 when Intermediate Licence was created.
-In 2003 Morse was dropped as a requirement for HF access and Classes A and B were merged. |
+In 2003 Morse was dropped as a requirement for HF access and Classes A and B were merged.
+The “E” Regional Secondary Locator (RSL) is replaced by the appropriate country-specific RSL depending on the location of the transmitting antenna. |

 G1 + 3 letters | Full Licence | 1983 – 1988.
 Originally issued as a Class B (RAE only) licence with restriction to frequencies above 30MHz.
 Classes A (RAE + 12wpm CW/5wpm CW post 2001) and B (RAE only) were merged into the Full Licence following the removal of Morse requirements for access to HF frequencies in 2003. |